otto-de/recsys-dataset/README.md

 ### How is Recall@20 calculated if the ground truth contains more than 20 labels?

-- If you predict 20 correctly out of the ground truth labels, you will score 1.0.
+- If you predict 20 items correctly out of the ground truth labels, you will still score 1.0.

 ## License